 Dr Winter is a member of The Microbiology Society and a peer reviewer for journals including:

-She is also a volunteer tutor at The People's Open Access Education Initiative, which provides low cost Public Health training to students in low and middle income countries.
+She is a volunteer tutor at The People's Open Access Education Initiative, which provides low cost Public Health training online to students in low and middle income countries.

 HUSSAIN, K., LETLEY, D.P., GREENAWAY, A.B., KENEFECK, R., WINTER, J.A., TOMLINSON, W., RHEAD, J., STAPLES, E., KANEKO, K., ATHERTON, J.C. and ROBINSON, K., 2016.
 Helicobacter pylori-mediated protection from allergy is associated with IL-10-secreting peripheral blood regulatory T Cells.
 Frontiers in Immunology, 7.
 ISSN 1664-3224